mapamy/mapamy/README.md

 CREATE EXTENSION IF NOT EXISTS postgis;
 ```

-Then, everytime you start the project, you will have to run the following command to sync any potential changes in the database:
+Then you will have to run the following command to set up the database structure:

 ```
 ddev exec vendor/bin/phinx migrate